elixir-europe/rdmkit/pages/your_domain/bioimaging_data.md

 - If you only need to make your data available online and have limited metadata associated, consider publishing in a **Data archive**.
 - If your data should be considered as a reference dataset, consider an **Added-values archive**.
 - Select and choose the repositories based on the following characteristics:
-  - Storage vs Added-value resources
+  - Storage vs Added-value resources.
-  - Images format support
+  - Images format support.
   - Supported licenses e.g. CC0 or CC-BY license.
 For example the [Image Data Resource (IDR)](http://idr.openmicroscopy.org/) uses Creative Commons Licenses for submitted datasets and encourages submitting authors to choose.
-  - Which types of access is required for the users e.g. download only, browse search and view data and metadata, API access, etc.
+  - Which types of access are required for the users e.g. download only, browse search and view data and metadata, API access.
       - Does an entry have an access e.g. idr-xxx, EMPIAR-#####?
       - Does an entry have a DOI (Digital Object Identifier)?